 ON DAYS WHEN DISCUSSIONS ARE SCHEDULED, participation is mandatory.
-Some discussions will be fullclass; others will be broken into two sections, and still others will be in small groups.
-Since course participation makes up 15% of your grade, it would be smart to attend.
+Some discussions will be fullclass; others will be in small groups.
+Your participation will be useless-and graded as such-if you have not done the reading.

 ASSIGNMENTS ARE DUE ON THE DATES LISTED.
 Make sure you give yourself sufficient time to finish assignments by their due dates.
 You will lose roughly one letter grade per day between the due date and the date the paper is received.
 You may make the calculation yourself as to whether your work will improve sufficiently in the extra time to make up for the grade reduction.
 In exceptional cases, I may grant an extension; you must discuss this with me in advance.